notfundamental/GRTT-Strong-Lensing-CATS/README.md

 # GRTT-Strong-Lensing-CATS
 Code that created the Plots and data for Strong lensing using CATS data for the paper https://doi.org/10.5281/zenodo.17178819

-'FITS' Files referred to are downloadable here (3 files per cluster Gamma, Kappa, psi):
+'FITS' Files referred to in the colab code are downloadable here (3 files per cluster Gamma, Kappa, psi):

 https://archive.stsci.edu/pub/hlsp/frontier/abell2744/models/cats/v4.1/